estorrs/cromwell-server/README.md

 From this page you can see a description of all endpoints available.

 If the server is running on one of the dinglab cluster nodes you could also do something like `mammoth.wusm.wustl.edu:8000` in your browser, no port mapping required.

+#### Compute1 example job config

+An [example job config](https://github.com/estorrs/cromwell-server/compute1) that can be submitted from compute1.